February 14, 2025

 Pricing

-The weighted average price per tonne sold, of publicly disclosed order pricing, decreased from $490 in 2023 to $320 in 2024.
+Based on publicly disclosed order pricing, the weighted average price per tonne sold decreased from $490 in 2023 to $320 in 2024.

 Deliveries